Class Teacher - Mrs Gemma Lewis

 Maths has been fun: we have worked indoors and outdoors with a variety of resources, developing fluency, reasoning and problem-solving skills.
 The children are particularly competent at presenting mathematical problems in the abstract (aka as a number sentence, e.g. 19 - 4 = 15), having worked with concrete objects, pictorial representations and developed stories of their own to bring maths to life.
 We concluded the term with an Easter hunt that took us on a mathematical journeyBlewbury village, with quarter-, half- and full-turns in abundance.
 The Easter bunny had led us to the post office, where a basket of treats awaited.

 Nous apprenons le français: Bonjour tout le monde, et bienvenue à la classe 2

 Blewbury School is proud of its International School Award accreditation: as well as being involved in global initiatives, the children of Class 2 will continue to learn French.
-This will include telling us a little about themselves while registering each morning; counting, adding and subtracting; and the acquisition of language relating to the term's theme of Survival: Settlements.
+This will include telling us more about themselves while registering each morning; counting, adding and subtracting; and the acquisition of language relating to the term's theme of Survival: Shelter and Protection.